ta3ag/lbd/docs/BackendTutorial/source/backendstructure.rst

 Cpu0InstPrinter::printInstruction() and Cpu0InstPrinter::getRegisterName().
 Both of these functions can be auto-generated from the information we defined in Cpu0InstrInfo.td and Cpu0RegisterInfo.td.
-To let these two functions work in our code, the only thing need to do is add a class Cpu0InstPrinter and include them as did in Chapter3_1.
+To let these two functions work in our code, the only thing needed is adding a class Cpu0InstPrinter and include them as did in Chapter3_1.

 File Chapter3_1/Cpu0/InstPrinter/Cpu0InstPrinter.cpp include Cpu0GenAsmWrite.inc and